 So, is it hard to start a coaching business?
 You get to decide, but I recommend instead asking yourself these questions:

 - Am I insanely skilled (or willing to get trained!) at supporting people in cultivating change and transformation in their lives?

 - Am I willing to learn how to run and operate a coaching business in service of changing my life and the lives of others?

 If you read this whole post, it tells me that you’re curious.
-If you are, feel free to send YOUR responses to the three questions above to @firstname.lastname@example.org
+If you are, feel free to share your responses with other coaches and prospective coaches here.